 - 1. A summary document to introduce our NDP, summarise the contents, and set out our consultation questions. - 2.
 A pdf report and supporting excel datasheet for SP Distribution, covering Parts 1 and 2.
 That is this document and supporting excel datasheet. - 3.
 A pdf report and supporting excel datasheet for SP Manweb, covering Parts 1 and 2. - 4.
 A single document for Part 3, covering SP Manweb and SP Distribution together as the methodology is the same for each.
+This includes the consultation feedback we received.

+Our NDP will be updated annually.
 Figure 1 shows the document map for these four documents.